aria-ml/dataeval/docs/source/concepts/Ontology.md

 family of query terms.
 CV practitioners and graph libraries use two interchangeable vocabularies for it: a _subsumption_ vocabulary (subclass/superclass) and a _graph_ vocabulary (ancestor/descendant).
-DataEval uses both and treats them as exact equivalents:
+DataEval uses both vocabularies for its own query names, and normalizes every source predicate into a single is-a relation carrying **RDFS semantics**:

 | DataEval term                    | is-a meaning                              | Standard / graph term              |
 | -------------------------------- | ----------------------------------------- | ---------------------------------- |